kvssJ/A-GUI-to-program-and-control-an-LED-matrix/README.md

 I also added the option to edit previous frames which had already been submitted.
 Whenever I move to a previous frame, the program would access the corresponding list and edit any changed values.

+# Interfacing the GUI with the LED matrix

+Once I click "Done", all the values of the 2D list is written to "led information text" text file.

+I wrote two other programs to read the text file and play the animation on the matrix.
+It was much harder to figure out how to read the values and play the animation than to create the GUI.
+I have another repository with these two programs.
+The actual LED control is explained in that repository.

+Currently, once I write all the values to the text file, I'll need to run the other programs as two seperate programs.
+Once I'm done adding any more features or code, I'm planning to change the GUI such that as soon as I click "Done", it both writes the values to the text file and plays the animation on the LED matrix automatically.

+# Future plans